ayushsingh1610/String/README.md

 combine two strings manually.
-find the largest and smallest words in a string. count the number of punctuation characters present in a string.
+find the largest and smallest words in a string. count the number of punctuation characters present in a string. check whether a letter is lowercase or not. read a file and remove the spaces between two words of its content. split strings by space into words. find the repeated character in a string.